 Effective May 1, 2023, the Nova Scotia College of Nursing will implement a new approach to registration and licensing that will increase licensure of nurses with international credentials, reduce administrative requirements, and align with ongoing initiatives of health care partners.
 This new approach will:

 - Enable nurses licensed in good standing in a Canadian jurisdiction to obtain licensure in Nova Scotia within 24 hours, compared to the current timeline of five days

 - Enable international nurses in good standing from Australia, India, New Zealand, Nigeria, Philippines, UK and the USA, to apply directly to NSCN, reducing the application process from over a year to a matter of weeks.

 We want to ensure you find your perfect opportunity.
 Please complete our intake survey here.

 By completing our intake survey, we will be able to review your file and provide you with information about the next steps in your journey.
 You will also automatically be subscribed to our newsletter upon completion of the survey.

 You can also subscribe to our weekly newsletter here.

-To learn more about the NICHE Program, survey process and IEN pathways, please watch our video.
+Learn more about the NICHE Program, survey process and IEN pathways: